Spanish Requirement of 1513

-The Spanish Requirement of 1513 (Requerimiento) was a declaration by the Spanish monarchy, written by the Council of Castile jurist Juan López de Palacios Rubios, of Castile's divinely ordained right to take possession of the territories of the New World and to subjugate, exploit and, when necessary, to fight the native inhabitants.
-The declaration was made on behalf of Ferdinand II of Aragon and his daughter, the Queen regnant Joanna of Castile.
+The Spanish Requirement of 1513 (Requerimiento) was a declaration by the Spanish monarchy of Castile's divinely ordained right to take possession of the territories of the New World and to subjugate, exploit and, when necessary, to fight the native inhabitants.
+The declaration was written by Juan López de Palacios Rubios, jurist of the Council of Castile, and made on behalf of Ferdinand II of Aragon and his daughter, the Queen regnant Joanna of Castile.

-The Requerimiento (Spanish for "requirement" as in "demand") was read to Native Americans to inform them of Spain's rights to conquest.
+The Requerimiento (Spanish for "requirement", as in "demand") was read to Native Americans to inform them of Spain's rights to conquest.
 The Spaniards thus considered those who resisted as defying God's plan, and so used Catholic theology to justify their conquest.